-Gynecological oncologists at Dana-Farber/Brigham and Women's Cancer Center use the most advanced technology available to perform surgery with exacting precision.
-Our skilled surgeons regularly perform leading-edge, minimally-invasive surgeries, such as:
+Gynecologic oncologists at Dana-Farber/Brigham and Women's Cancer Center use the most advanced technology available to perform surgery with exacting precision.
+Our skilled surgeons regularly perform leading-edge, minimally invasive surgeries, such as:

 - Laparoscopy: A procedure performed through small incisions in the abdomen, rendering more extensive surgeries unnecessary

 - Robot-assisted hysterectomy: The benefits of robot-assisted radical hysterectomy are multiple; the procedure provides a

 safer, less invasive approach to the hysterectomy procedure and offers patients better outcomes, shorter hospital stays, faster recoveries, and enhanced safety.
 This procedure, which Dana-Farber/Brigham and Women's Cancer Center was the first

 New England hospital to offer, allows our experts to carefully perform complex robotic surgeries in place of more invasive procedures.

 Surgery not only helps determine the stage of your cervical cancer but may be sufficient treatment if you have early-stage cervical cancer.
 Surgery options for cervical cancer may include:

 - Taking a small sample of your cervix or cervical tissue (biopsy) to examine for cancerous cells under a microscope